First posted 2018 – more words on this to come – because between now and then I got kinkier 😉

 So, I carry on with the openness about all aspects of my life.
 I, to paraphrase Maggie Kuhn, speak even though my voice shakes…

 I enjoy going to fetish events like Torture Garden, Subversion and Zara Del Rose and being spanked or whipped.
 I enjoy public and group sex.
 I enjoy seeing and hearing people enjoying themselves.
 I enjoy the learning process and the openness that, for me, is so much a part of being in and sharing these spaces.
 People often have to overcome many internal and external obstacles to go along to a sex club or fetish party that, once inside, we are all so much more welcoming.
 Inside the event or party, there is an acceptance of difference and acknowledgement of personal courage in a way that feels special.
 That first event, TG in September 2016, felt, to me, like coming home.
-That is not to say that some kinky and sexually open people are not dicks because there are really more than plenty of those… even one is one too many.
+That’s not to say that some kinky and sexually open people are not dicks because there are really more than plenty of those and even one is one too many.
 But we call these people out and hope that the community continues to support, and not blame, the ones who are hurt and affected by their actions.

 Exploring my kinky side has helped me understand my self better and has made me a more receptive friend, partner and parent.
 I am very aware of my privileges in being able to afford and enjoy the freedom to make these choices.
 Part of my giving back is sharing my own truth in the hopes that it helps people feel able to speak their own.
 I support my community financially and I offer a listening ear, advice and help where I can.